 A paralytic injury is any injury, illness or trauma that results in a reduction in sensibility or mobility of the limbs, torso, or head.
 Symptoms can range from a mild dulling in one’s sense of touch to complete loss of sensation and control of the entire body.
 Involuntary twitching, muscle weakness, and stiffness are also commonly seen symptoms.

 Since we still don’t know many things about how the brain and nervous system work, prospects for recovery are also widely varied.
 Some types of trauma can lead to permanent and irreversible paralysis, while others have seen victims make total or near total recovery.
 In these cases, intensive physical therapy and dedication by the victim are often cited as important factors.

 Treating and rehabilitating these types of injury tends to be a very expensive endeavor.
-Our paralysis injury lawyers are here to help you get reimbursed for the medical and therapy bills that are part of suffering such an injury.
+Our paralysis accident injury lawyers are here to help you get reimbursed for the costs you’ve incurred since your injury.